North Kildonan: Bunn's Creek Trail

+Gateway Recreation Centre is a community sports facility at 1717 Gateway Road offering year-round recreational programming.
+Facilities include indoor and outdoor hockey rinks, an indoor soccer pitch, multiple soccer fields and ball diamonds, and supporting facilities such as a banquet hall and canteen.
+Fields are open to the public when not in scheduled use, and ice surfaces and the indoor soccer pitch are available for rental.

 Crime rates

 The table below shows the rate of various crimes in each of the North Kildonan neighbourhoods.
 The crime data spans 5 years from the year 2017 to the year 2021.
 The rates are crimes per 100,000 residents per year.